 Mr. Montgomery gave his reason for requesting a refund of application fees for a text change on a zoning ordinance.
 The very same ordinance to be discussed later in the meeting.
-He feels his petition was never properly discussed or vetted in public meetings over the past year and a half.
+He feels his petition was never properly discussed or vetted in public meetings over the past two years.
 He feels, as a matter of fairness, the application fees should be refunded.